Fundacio-i2CAT/ns3-WiFi-MLO/README.md

 ### Step 1: Integrate the MLO Files

-You have two options to add the MLO implementation:

-1. **Full folder approach**
-   - Download the entire ns-3 folder with MLO modifications.
+   - Download NS-3 (V3.36), and it is recommended to install and test it.
    - Delete the `CMakeCache.txt` file and the `build/` folder.
+   - Replace the original Wi-Fi module in your existing ns-3 installation with the modified files (uploaded here).
+     ⚠️ Warning: This may cause issues with the latest ns-3 versions.
    - Rebuild ns-3 from scratch using:
      ```bash
      ./ns3 configure --enable-examples --enable-tests
      ./ns3 build
      ```

-2. **Replace Wi-Fi module**
-   - Replace the original Wi-Fi module in your existing ns-3 installation with the modified files.
-   - ⚠️ Warning: This may cause issues with the latest ns-3 versions.

 ### Step 2: Configure Log/Trace File Locations